 According to Elizabeth Murphy, Sales Centre Manager at AllClear Insurance Services – with over 15 years’ experience in the business – a team leader to agent ratio of 1:13 offers the perfect balance, and here’s why:

 “Over the years, I’ve found that the 1:13 ratio really works across the floor.
-I’ve tried pushing it up to 1:15 in the past, and every time this has put incredible pressure on the team leaders involved, and they’ve become overwhelmed trying to manage all of their responsibilities.
+I’ve tried pushing it up to 1:15 in the past, and every time it’s put incredible pressure on the team leaders involved, leaving them overwhelmed by their responsibilities.”

-“On the flip side, a ratio of less than 1:13 and I find the team leaders aren’t busy enough to fill their weeks with meaningful work.
-It’s a fine balance, but I’ve definitely refined 1:13 as the sweet spot.”
+“A ratio below 1:13 often means team leaders struggle to fill their weeks with meaningful work.
+It’s a fine balance, but 1:13 has proven to be the sweet spot.”

 For tips and advice on how you can develop your team leaders, read our article: Train Team Leaders Well